AICONSlab/MIRACL/docs/installation/installation.rst

       We provide a installation script to automatically create a :program:`Docker` image for you that can be run using :program:`Docker Compose`.
-This method does not require a manual installation of :program:`MIRACL` and works on Linux, macOS and Windows (using WSL 2).
+This method does not require a manual installation of :program:`MIRACL` and works on Linux and in the WSL2 on Windows.
+Theoretically, :program:`MIRACL` should also work on MacOS but we do not officially support it.

       .. tip::
-         This is our recommended method for running :program:`MIRACL` on local machines and servers
+         Docker is our recommended method for running :program:`MIRACL` on local machines and servers

       Docker is well suited if you want to run :program:`MIRACL` on a local machine or local server.
-If you need to run :program:`MIRACL` on a cluster, see our instructions for installing :program:`Singularity`.
+If you need to run :program:`MIRACL` on a cluster, see our instructions for installing :program:`Apptainer/Singularity`.
       If you don't have Docker installed on your computer, do that first.
 Make sure your installation includes :program:`Docker Compose` as it is required to run the installation script we provide.
 Note that :program:`Docker Compose` is included as part of the :program:`Docker Desktop`